K1000000/xlsx-readable/README.md

 `let readable = worksheet.openReadStream()`

 ####Worksheet Readable
-Behavior is identical too a Readable stream in 'object' mode.
+Behavior is identical to a Readable stream in 'object' mode.
 Each data object is an array containing one row of sheet data.

 ####Utility Method: objectify()
 Data objects are bare arrays.
 This method is provided to allow flexibility in finding (or defining) your own header row.
 Converts bare row into object based on key-value pairs.